tokensmith/otter/docs/Documentation.md

         .build();
 ```

-If `authenticate()` is not used, then it will use the optional authenticate between.
+If `authenticate()` is not used then the optional authenticate between will be executed.

 Use `anonymous()` to not require authentication or optionally authenticate.